buepro/typo3-pizpalue/Documentation/User/Various.rst

-pp-bg-complementary           Applies the complementary color to the background pp-bg-light                   Applies the light color to the background pp-bg-dark                    Applies the dark color to the background pp-bg-centercover             Centers the background and sizes it to cover the area. pp-bg-fixed                   Fixes the background.
-The result is a parallax effect.
-Due to mobile devices
+pp-bg-complementary           Applies the complementary color to the background pp-bg-light                   Applies the light color to the background pp-bg-dark                    Applies the dark color to the background
-                              not supporting this feature fully it is generally disabled on mobile devices.
 ============================= =============================================================================